Stamp duty for first home buyers in NSW

 Is the concession automatic or do I need to apply?

 You must apply for the stamp duty concession through Revenue NSW.
-Your solicitor or conveyancer typically handles this application, but you're responsible for ensuring it's submitted before settlement.
+Your solicitor or conveyancer typically handles this application, but you are responsible for ensuring it is submitted before settlement.
 The concession is not automatically applied.

-What if I can't move in within 12 months due to renovations?
+What if I cannot move in within 12 months due to renovations?

 The 12-month occupancy deadline is strict.
-If major renovations will prevent you from moving in, discuss this with Revenue NSW before purchasing.
+If major renovations will prevent you from moving in on time, discuss this with Revenue NSW before purchasing.
 In some circumstances, extensions may be granted, but this is not guaranteed.
-Don't assume you'll get an extension without prior approval.
+Do not assume you will receive an extension without prior approval.

 Take the next step